Oussama-KIASSI/Data-science-best-practices/mlops.md

 # MLOps best practices
 This page encompasses guidelines for DataOps, DevOps, and ModelOps.
-In DataOps, focus lies on operationalizing data through effective data management and reliable data pipelines.
+In DataOps, the focus lies on operationalizing data through effective data management and reliable data pipelines.
 DevOps emphasizes automation and code quality.
 Meanwhile, ModelOps addresses aspects like model building, lifecycle management, and infrastructure design.
-Together, these principles aim to elevate reliability, maintainability, and scalability of ML assets.
+Together, these principles aim to elevate the reliability, maintainability, and scalability of ML assets.

 ## DataOps
 1. **Document data structures and transformations**: Enhance comprehension and foster knowledge sharing.